Scalable Vector Graphics (SVG) images are quickly becoming one of the most popular image formats for displaying logos on websites.

 If you try to upload an SVG file to WordPress, this is the message you’ll see: “Sorry, you are not allowed to upload this file type.”
 This screenshot below shows what happens if you upload an SVG file to the WordPress media library.

-The most common use of SVG files in WordPress is themes because SVGs are often used for logos.
+The most common use of SVG files in WordPress is in themes.
+This is because SVGs are often used for logos.
 The logo file will be part of the theme, and not uploaded via the WordPress admin area.

 The advantage of using SVGs for logos is that they are vector-based so they do smoothly scale down for mobile devices and scale up for large monitors.